 My child has a special diet.
 How are special diets accommodated for at Camp Yakety Yak?

 We can accommodate special diets at Camp Yakety Yak.
 Each day, parents provide a sack lunch for their child along with a snack and a water bottle.
-All campers have a name tag showing them where to sit at camp and dietary needs are listed on it to inform the staff.
+All campers have a name tag showing them where to sit at camp and dietary needs are provided to all staff that works and interacts with your child.
 It is our policy that no child is given food or drinks that have not been pre-approved by the parent.
 Our Kitchen Supervisor will work with you to assure food activities are safe for your child.
 Additionally, no peanut products are allowed at Camp Yakety Yak.
-Parents will receive a list of recipes and ingredients from the Cooking class before camp begins.

 How do you keep parents informed of how their child is doing at Camp Yakety Yak?